 You’re all done!

 How to Resize Multiple Images at Once Using Bulk Resize

-How to Resize Multiple Images at Once Using Bulk Resizeof pictures, and the last method I will show you today.
+This is another free website that allows you to quickly resize a large amount of pictures, and the last method I will show you today.
 This one is my personal favorite to use because it is so simple and fast, and does not even upload your pictures to a website or server.
 The photos are changed right on your computer!